hedgetechllc/amm-sdk/README.md

   * Take into account `time-only` attributes
   * Scan text attributes for common items (rall., etc.)
   * Scan `sound` attributes for items maybe not recognized otherwise (rall., etc.)
-* Remove `pub(crate)` from Phrase and make `MultiVoice` okay with this
-* Make composition timeslice iterator a real iterator (and check that staff timeslices line up correctly)